harryli18/data_scrapping/README.md

 # data_scrapping
-Scrap various Residential data online
+Use beastifulsoup and Sellieum to scrap various Residential data online